* European stocks snap three-day winning streak

 “There is little doubt that the COVID-19 outbreak will slow global growth considerably this quarter, and we expect it to actually produce a rare non-recessionary contraction in GDP,” said JPMorgan economist Joseph Lupton.

 He noted the bank’s all-industry PMI measure of activity for February slumped 6.1 points, the largest one-month drop on record, and at 46.1 was at its lowest since May 2009.

 The Federal Reserve and Bank of Canada have both responded by cutting interest rates by 50 basis points.
 Markets in the euro zone are pricing in a 90% chance that the European Central Bank will cut its deposit rate, now minus 0.50%, by 10 basis points next week.

 “We have to get past the threshold where COVID-19 shifts from panic to headline exhaustion and subsequent news on it becomes more and more of a fade,” Tom Porcelli, chief U.S. economist at RBC Capital Markets.
 “Then risk assets can move higher in earnest.”

-Ten-year Treasury yields fell below 1% again before recovering.
-Yields had fallen for 10 straight days, the longest slide in at least a generation.
+Ten-year Treasury yields fell below 1% again, trading last at 0.9745%.
+Yields have fallen for 11 straight days, the longest slide in at least a generation.

 Gold steadied after jumping when the Fed cut rates.
 It was last at $1,638.97 per ounce.

-Reporting by Karin Strohecker in London, additional reporting by Dhara Ranasinghe and Julien Ponthus in London and Wayne Cole in Sydney; editing by Larry King
+Reporting by Karin Strohecker in London, additional reporting by Dhara Ranasinghe and Julien Ponthus in London and Wayne Cole in Sydney; editing by Larry King, William Maclean